FroggoBoi/WotScript.github.io/README.md

 * Keep all non-html and non-css content in the `res` folder
 * Only edit the files under `pages` to add or modify content unless more pages are being added or the templates were updated.
 * Please make sure the website still looks fine and is usable before creating a pull request or pushing to this repo.

+TODO LIST

+* A documentation page
+* New CSS design
+* Proofreading